MicrosoftDocs/Viva/Viva/insights/Tutorials/analyze-business-processes.md

 * <u>Draft</u> &ndash; You are creating or editing the business process but you have not selected **Submit**.

 * <u>In progress</u> &ndash; You've selected **Submit** and the business process is being processed by the system.
-The business process completes processing during the regular weekly processing of Viva Insights.
+The business process completes processing during the regular weekly processing of Workplace Analytics.

-* <u>Ready</u> &ndash; The business process has been successfully processed and can be used in queries in Viva Insights by an analyst in the same partition.
+* <u>Ready</u> &ndash; The business process has been successfully processed and can be used in queries in Workplace Analytics by an analyst in the same partition.

 * <u>Failed</u> &ndash; The processing of the business process failed.
-(If a business process that you've submitted shows "Failed" status, you can request help by [contacting Viva Insights support](../overview/getting-support.md).)
+(If a business process that you've submitted shows "Failed" status, you can request help by [contacting Workplace Analytics support](../overview/getting-support.md).)

    ![Business process statuses.](../images/wpa/tutorials/business-process-list-2.png)